-Before we list the requirements for a wedding ceremony in Australia to be valid, it is important to note:
+Before we cover the legal requirements, it is important to note:

 Your marriage can take place from 1 calendar month after the date you meet and lodge the Notice of Intended Marriage (NOIM) with your Celebrant.